goharbor/harbor/docs/user_guide.md

 ## Set Project Quotas

 To exercise control over resource use, as a system administrator you can set  quotas on projects.
 You can limit the number of tags that a project can contain and limit the amount of storage capacity that a project can consume.
 You can set default quotas that apply to all projects globally.

+**NOTE**: Default quotas apply to projects that are created after you set or change the default quota.
+The default quota is not applied to projects that already existed before you set it.

 You can also set quotas on individual projects.
-If you set global default quotas and also set different quotas on individual projects, the per-project quotas override the global default quotas.
+If you set a global default quota and you set different quotas on individual projects, the per-project quotas are applied.

 By default, all projects have unlimited quotas for both tags and storage use.